This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Roll Forming – 1”.

 3. The most common cutting method of roll forming is ____________

-Explanation: The stock to be roll formed may be either pre-cut to a pre-determined length before roll forming, or post-cut afterwards to a specified dimension.
+Explanation: The stock to be roll formed may be either pre-cut to a pre-determined length before roll forming, or post-cut afterward to a specified dimension.
 But the latter one is the most common.
 By incorporating auxiliary equipment such as pre-notching, punching, embossing, etc. the post-cut method can be a complete net-shape process, fully automated.

 4. Pre-cut roll forming production speed are ______________